 - Put mint, sugar, salt, water, white wine vinegar and olive oil in a food processor and blend until smooth.

-- When your roast is cooked take it out of the oven and allow it to rest for 15 minutes before cutting it.
+- When your roast is cooked take it out of the oven and loosely cover it with aluminum foil.
+Allow it to rest for 20 minutes before cutting it.